Towards Reliable Generation of Executable Workflows by Foundation Models: Empirical Study of Defects in s

-At the third step, inspectors continue the resampling of the \workflow{}s, adding to the set of ten initially labeled workflows, and analyze each newly sampled workflow for its defect incidences independently.
+At the third step, inspectors continue the resampling of the \rev{simulated scenario-based workflows}, adding to the set of ten initially labeled workflows, and analyze each newly sampled workflow for its defect incidences independently.
 After labeling each workflow, the inspectors compare their analyses to record the updated prevalence for defect categories and to extend the taxonomy when a new defect category emerges.
-If any discrepancy arises, a third inspector acts as a judge to resolve the disagreement, making the final decision on the existence and type of defect under scrutiny.
-Sampling of \workflow{}s, and labeling them, continues until no new defect types are identified.
-Beginning with the $50$\textsuperscript{th} sampled \workflow{}, we observe no new defect types, reaching a saturation point for the emergent defect categories at \totalsize open-coded \workflow{}s.
-As such, a taxonomy of $13$ defects is created by combining the individual taxonomies created by the two inspectors.
-To ensure the completeness of the taxonomy, based on relevant literature on general-purpose programming languages~\citep{xuan2016nopol, srivastava2010program, sun2022consistency}, five additional defect types that are not detectable through manual inspection without running the workflows are also included in the taxonomy.
-After this process, we obtain a final taxonomy of $18$ potential defect types in \workflow{}s.
+Sampling of \rev{simulated scenario-based workflows}, and labeling them, continues until no new defect types are identified.
+Beginning with the $50$\textsuperscript{th} sampled workflow, we observe no new defect types, reaching a saturation point for \rev{$15$} emergent defect categories at \totalsize open-coded \rev{simulated scenario-based workflows}. \rev{Cohen's kappa across all $55$ \opencoded workflows is $0.89$, indicating almost perfect agreement between the two inspectors~\cite{mchugh2012interrater}.}

+\rev{To ensure the representativeness of the defect categories that emerge through \opencoding the simulated scenario-based workflows, we extend the analysis by \opencoding the \openagi \workflow{}s, following the same process described in the third labeling step.
+For this purpose, we randomly select two scenarios from each of \openagi{}'s ``academics'', ``creation'', ``gaming'', ``recommendation'', and ``cooking'' domains, and label their corresponding workflows (i.e., a total of ten \openagi workflows) for defect incidences.
+During this analysis, we record the prevalence of previously identified defect categories and investigate whether any new defect types appear in the \openagi workflows.
+Open-coding the \openagi workflows does not reveal any new defect category beyond those already identified in simulated scenario-based workflows.} As such, a taxonomy of \rev{$15$} defects is created by combining the individual taxonomies developed by the two inspectors \rev{through \opencoding a total of $65$ \workflow{}s}.

+To ensure the completeness of the taxonomy, based on relevant literature on general-purpose programming languages~\citep{xuan2016nopol, srivastava2010program, sun2022consistency}, \rev{we also include three additional defect types (i.e., violation of concurrency constraints, \badjson, and \badexp).
+This extension is motivated by well-known struggles of \fm{}s in generating structured outputs such as \json objects~\cite{shorten2024structuredrag} and their limitations in generating correct mathematical expressions~\cite{li-etal-2024-evaluating-mathematical}.} \rev{Additionally, based on the observed behavior of the synthesizer \fm in manipulating workflow logic (i.e., omission of logical steps) and generating faulty outputs, we extend the taxonomy to account for the possibility of \fm{}s introducing incorrect logic or incorrect inputs in generated workflows.} After this process, we obtain a final taxonomy of \rev{$20$} potential defect types in \workflow{}s.